abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 Location: /redfish/v1/Systems/NewSystem2
 ```

 The above Client Request Example shows a composition request by the client being made to the Computer System Collection found at `/redfish/v1/Systems`.
 In the request, the client is creating a new Computer System using the Resource Blocks `ComputeBlock0` and `DriveBlock2`.

-	In the above Service Response Example, the service responsed with a successful 201 response, and indicated that the new Computer System can be found at `/redfish/v1/Systems/NewSystem2`.
+In the above Service Response Example, the service response with a successful 201 response, and indicated that the new Computer System can be found at `/redfish/v1/Systems/NewSystem2`.

 ### Update a Composed Resource